-We consider a family of misspecifications about the information structure parametrized by misperceptions of $\kappa$.
-The objective information structure is given by $\kappa=\kappa^{\bullet}$.
-Note that a misspecified information structure associated with a wrong $\kappa$ leads to a higher-order misspecification about the state $\omega$ in the stage game.
-Suppose agents are correct about the distributions of $\omega,$ $\eta_{i},$ and $z$.
-Write $\mathbb{E}_{\kappa}$ for expectation under the information structure with correlational parameter $\kappa.$ Then $\mathbb{E}_{\kappa}[\omega\mid s_{i}]$ is the same for all $\kappa$ --- in particular, even an agent who believes in some $\kappa\ne\kappa^{\bullet}$ makes a correct first-order inference about the expectation of the market demand, given her own information.
-But, one can show (Lemma \ref{lem:kappa} in Appendix \ref{subsect:LQNEZs}) there exists a strictly increasing and strictly positive function $\psi(\kappa)$ so that $\mathbb{E}_{\kappa}[s_{-i}\mid s_{i}]=\psi(\kappa)\cdot s_{i}$ for all $s_{i}\in\mathbb{R},\kappa\in[0,1].$ The misspecified agent holds a wrong belief about the rival's signal, and thus a wrong belief about the rival's belief about $\omega.$

-In experiments, subjects often do not form accurate beliefs about the beliefs of others.
+While objectively, $\kappa=\kappa^{\bullet}$, our interest will be in studying misspecifications in $\kappa$.
+Indeed, this particular bias is common in experiments, many of which show subjects often do not form accurate beliefs about the beliefs of others.
 We draw a connection between the misperception we study and such statistical biases: \begin{defn} Let $\tilde{\kappa}$ be a player's perceived $\kappa$.
 A player suffers from \emph{correlation neglect} if $\tilde{\kappa}<\kappa^{\bullet}$.
-A player suffers from \emph{projection bias} if $\tilde{\kappa}>\kappa^{\bullet}$. \end{defn} Under correlation neglect, agents believe signals are more independent from one another than they really are.
-Under projection bias, agents ``project'' their own information onto others and exaggerate the similarity between others' signals and their own signals.
-We are agnostic about the origin of these misspecifications about correlation, whether they emerge due to cognitive biases or more complex mechanisms.\footnote{For example, \citet*{hansen2021algorithmic} show that multiple agents simultaneously conducting algorithmic price experiments in the same market may generate correlated information which get misinterpreted as independent information, a form of correlation neglect for firms. \citet{goldfarb2019} structurally estimate a model of thinking cost and find that bar owners over-extrapolate the effect of today's weather shock on future profitability.} We instead ask whether such misspecifications could persist in the society on an evolutionary basis once they appear.
+A player suffers from \emph{projection bias} if $\tilde{\kappa}>\kappa^{\bullet}$. \end{defn} Correlation neglect agents believe signals are less correlated relative to the truth, whereas projection bias agents ``project'' their own information onto others (exaggerating the similarity between others' signals and their own).
+We are agnostic about the origin of these misspecifications, e.g., cognitive biases or more complex mechanisms,\footnote{For example, \citet*{hansen2021algorithmic} show that multiple agents simultaneously conducting algorithmic price experiments in the same market may generate correlated information which get misinterpreted as independent information, a form of correlation neglect for firms. \citet{goldfarb2019} structurally estimate a model of thinking cost and find that bar owners over-extrapolate the effect of today's weather shock on future profitability.} instead asking whether such misspecifications would persist under selection pressures were they to appear.